 Lisa Braver Moss is the author of Celebrating Family: Our Lifelong Bonds with Parents and Siblings and co-author of The Mother's Companion: A Comforting Guide to the Early Years of Motherhood.
 Her work has appeared in the Huffington Post, Tikkun, Parents, and the San Francisco Chronicle.
 Her collection of short essays, "I'm Not Impressed," appears in the Piedmont Post and on her blog.
 Lisa is a Berkeley native and lifelong resident of the Bay Area.
 The Measure of His Grief is her first novel.

-Lisa Braver Moss
+a novel by Lisa Braver Moss

 $14.95 • Paperback